 You will deep dive on multiple disciplines and bring insights together in new and exciting ways to solve real-world problems.

 Our interdisciplinary programme will involve focused learning on a range of disciplines across the sciences, arts and design, technology, the social sciences, and the humanities.
 It’s important to not think in traditional ways when considering these subjects - the world is not divided up in this way, so neither is this programme.

 This kind of interdisciplinary understanding will help you interact with and tackle real-world problems.

-During your time at LIS you will investigate complex challenges such as childhood obesity, plastic pollution, genome editing, and knife crime.
-Whilst the course is structured around real-world problems, its core is centred on academic disciplines, a range of research methods, and interconnected mental models.
-A strong understanding of these will allow you to graduate with the tools and skills you need for the rapidly changing future of work.
+During your time at LIS, you will investigate complex challenges such as childhood obesity, plastic pollution, genome editing, and knife crime.
+Whilst the course is structured around real-world problems, its core is centred on academic disciplines and a range of research methods.
+A strong understanding of these will allow you to graduate with tools and skills designed for the rapidly changing future of work.